 - Season salmon with salt and pepper.
 Brush two tablespoons of glaze on salmon.

-- When the salmon comes out of the oven, add the veggies around the salmon and place back in the oven at the reduced temperature.
+- After seven minutes, pull the salmon out of the oven, and move the rack to the middle.
+Scatter the veggies around the salmon and place back in the oven on the middle rack.
 Cook another five minutes, or until salmon is cooked through and veggies have slightly softened.